-- When packing for camp, ask your camper what special (non-valuable) personal items they might want to take along.
-This is to increase their comfort level by having something familiar nearby as they adjust to a new place. - Talk about going to camp in the days leading up to it.
-About one week before his departure, start talking about what he is looking forward to, what he wants to do most at camp when he gets there, etc. Please keep the discussion positive even if he shows anxiety or resistance. - Let him know that most kids feel nervous about going to a new place.
-Reassure your camper that you believe in his ability to be successful, make friends and have fun. - Have a letter ready to mail a day or two before camp begins so it is there the day your child arrives.
-Avoid talking about how you'll miss he or what he'll be missing at home.
+- When packing for camp, ask your daughter what special (non-valuable) personal items she might want to take along.
+This is to increase her comfort level by having something familiar nearby as she adjusts to a new place. - Talk about going to camp in the days leading up to it.
+About one week before her departure, start talking about what she is looking forward to, what she wants to do most at camp when she gets there, etc. Please keep the discussion positive even if she shows anxiety or resistance. - Let her know that most kids feel nervous about going to a new place.
+Reassure your camper that you believe in their ability to be successful, make friends and have fun. - Have a letter ready to mail a day or two before camp begins so it is there the day your daughter arrives.
+Avoid talking about how you'll miss her or what she'll be missing at home.

-Here are some GREAT things to say to your camper as he prepares to leave for camp:
+Here are some GREAT things to say to your camper as she prepares to leave for camp:

-$\hbox{''l'm going to be looking at the pictures on the website every day to see what you're doing at camp"}$

-"I'm going to write you so you'll know that we're O.K., the dog is O.K. etc."
+"I'm going to be looking at the pictures on the website every day to see what you're doing at camp" "I'm going to write to you so you'll know that we're O.K., the dog is O.K. etc."

-"It's going to take you some time to get used to being at camp and feeling comfortable but I know you'll be fine and have a great time"
+"It's going to take you some time to get used to being at camp and feeling comfortable, but I know you'll be fine and have a great time"